ericktheredd5875/dicerealms/README.md

 * [ ] WebSocket/Discord client
 * [ ] Persistent storage with PostgreSQL
 * [ ] AI-driven NPCs and dynamic storytelling
+* [ ] Split command descriptions into a dedicated map for maintainability.
+* [ ] Add mcp-help: command="mcp-roll" to explain individual commands in detail.
+* [ ] Let DMs define custom help menus for their sessions.
+* [ ] More Look-like commands (examine, scene, etc.).

 ---